-To some of the appellate judges like Justice Gatembu Kairu, Mr. Aluochier needed no introduction.
+To some of the appellate judges like Justice Gatembu Kairu, Mr Aluochier needed no introduction.
 His angular, unrelenting and determined frame had, as recent as 2018, stood before them to argue an appeal.

 He had barely started out when it became apparent that the next 45 minutes would be as captivating as any of the worthy parties before him.
-He went for the jugular of the BBI Steering Committee, faulting the manner of establishment.
+He went for the jugular of the BBI Steering Committee, faulting the manner of the establishment.

-“On this alone, everything that came out of this steering committee was unconstitutional, null, void and invalid….
-Their reports, bills, gazette notices about them, everything.
+“On this alone, everything that came out of this steering committee was unconstitutional, null, void and invalid… Their reports, bills, gazette notices about them, everything.
 Dead on arrival.”

 He trained his sharp tongue on BBI secretariat co-chairs Dennis Waweru and Junet Mohamed, saying they never authored the constitutional amendment bill.
 If they did, he argued, they plagiarised the BBI steering committee version.

 But it was his argument that a popular initiative to amend the Constitution necessarily invoked a singular amendment that, if bought by the judges, would be a game-changer.
 According to this theory, BBI sought to effect 74 amendments in the place of one, and therefore the electoral commission ought to have crafted 74 initiatives, each obtaining one million support signatures, totalling 74 million.

 And because it failed to handle “one issue at a time, one matter at a time” BBI ended up becoming a contradiction of terms, and an absurdity.